Movin' Too Fast

 "Movin' Too Fast" is a song by UK garage duo Artful Dodger, released on 26 July 1999.
 The song features Romina Johnson and was included on the duo's debut studio album, It's All About the Stragglers (2000).
-"Movin' Too Fast" was originally recorded by Johnson as a solo artist and appears on her debut album, Simply Passion, produced by Rolando Bacci Hardage.
+"Movin' Too Fast" was originally recorded by Johnson as a solo artist and appears on her 1998 debut album, Simply Passion, produced by Rolando Bacci Hardage, Marco Petriaggi and Alessandro Barocchi.
 The Artful Dodger remix version of the track was first distributed as a white label vinyl release.
 After it was picked up by DJs, it was licensed to Locked On for mainstream distribution.